kerryzhu20/WeatherApp/readme.md

 2. Ensure phone is connected to the same network as computer.
 3. On the computer, type ```expo start``` in the terminal.
 Scan QR code and open with Expo Go app.

+### Android Shortcut
+The app can be opened without setup if using Expo Go on Android. \
+Open Expo Go app and scan QR code found here: https://expo.dev/@ethereadev/WeatherApp